jsommers/switchyard/examples/exercises/learning_switch/learning_switch.rst

 The above command it will execute a series of test cases against your program and display whether the tests pass or fail.
 Once you get the tests to pass, you can try running your code in Mininet.

+Note that the tests are *not* included in this repository but they are available on request.

 To run your switch in Mininet, run the ``switchtopo.py`` custom topology script.
 It will create a small network consisting of a single switch with three hosts (client, server1, and server2) in the following configuration (note that only IP addresses of the 3 hosts are shown in the picture; Ethernet MAC addresses for each interface (6 interfaces total) are not shown).

 To start up Mininet using this script, just type::